Complete Clubhouse Food & Drink Menu here- Clubhouse Menu.

 1. Classic American Rib Eye Steak, Sirloin Steaks– what is American meal if not STEAK and POTATOS?
-Yeah, we are far from the source of American Beef Rib Eye Steaks but I found a place to get it.
+Yeah, we are far from the source of American Beef but at least I found a place to get it.
 A bit expensive due to export tax of course but Rib Eyes are a favorite.

 2. Hamburgers- don’t go anywhere for hamburgers.
 You might get soy fillers instead.
 We serve 100% American Beef hamburgers, or Australian or New Zealand beef.
 And it will never be spiked with soy fillers like what most chains do, even recognized American brand fast food chains.
 That’s too bad.

 You’ve come to the right place for this treat.
 Watch the fishermen in action for our Catch of the Day offering.
 Within 20 minutes of a catch it could be on your table.

 *”Wild Catch” mean any sea produce harvested from its natural habitat as opposed to ‘farm-raised.’

 1. Cheese Ravioli with Lobster and Mushrooms

 3. Pasta with Red Sea Food Sauce– many variations on this excellent tasting and healthy-for-you standout dish

 Spicy pepper hot goes a long way.

 When I stay longer in the Philippines I miss this type of food.
 It is not quiet known in the Island so I’ll introduce it.

 1. Chili Verde- if you’ve not had this dish you don’t know Mexican food.
-Slow-cooked in beer sauce, served with Refried Beans and Mexican Rice.
-My friend is an expert in cooking this one!
+Slow-cooked in beer sauce, served with Refried Beans and Mexican Rice

 2. Seafood Tacos- fish or shrimps served on corn or flour tortillas with finely shredded green cabbage and tomato salsa.